 LPN to RN programs are some of the quickest paths to becoming a registered nurse.
 As a result of an LPN’s licensing, work experience, and educational background, they can earn an associate degree in nursing in one to two years and a Bachelor of Science in Nursing in less than four years.
 Another advantage of bridge programs is that because the nursing student is a licensed nurse, they can continue working while in school to become an RN.
 This may add time until graduation, but it can alleviate some of the financial burdens of nursing school.

 Best for?
 As its name implies, LPN or LVN bridge programs are best for anyone who is already working as a licensed practical or registered nurse and who wants to take the next step in their nursing career.

 Types of Schools for Registered Nurses

 Where can you find the education to become an RN?
 Let’s take a look at some of the most common education institutions.

-Vocational schools, sometimes referred to as trade or tech schools, are post-secondary institutions that focus on skilled trades and professions that require an extensive set of hands-on skills.
+Vocational schools, sometimes referred to as trade or tech schools, are postsecondary institutions that focus on skilled trades and professions that require an extensive set of hands-on skills.
 Besides nursing, many vocational schools will offer programs in building and cosmetology areas.
-A major advantage of these schools is that they’re usually very affordable.
+A major advantage of these schools is that they’re usually among the most affordable.
 However, because there are little to no general education requirements, students will not receive the most well-rounded education.